HafthorArni/autonomous-AI-rover/README.md

 ```

 **Step 2: Camera Driver Installation**

+> **⚠️ Fair Warning:** Getting the camera to work can be a pain in the ass depending on the specific module you are using.
+The script and instructions below are tailored specifically for the **Arducam Pivariety**.
+If you are using a standard Raspberry Pi camera or a different third-party module, you will likely need to skip this script and hunt down the specific `libcamera` setup instructions for your exact model!

 The Arducam Pivariety camera requires a specific kernel driver installation script.
 Navigate to the camera directory and make the script executable:

 ```bash